 The advances in sensor technology in recent years have opened up incredible opportunities for low-light photography.
 And when you’re doing travel photography, being able to shoot in low light is a must.
 The quality you can get out of ISO 3200 in today’s cameras, for example, is leaps and bounds better than what it was just 5 years ago.
 But that doesn’t mean that every ISO setting on a camera is equal.

 There’s always some cost.
-The best all-round image quality is generally around a camera’s lowest native ISO setting.
+The best all-around image quality is generally around a camera’s lowest native ISO setting.
 As you go higher up the scale, you lose dynamic, gain noise (or mottling), and can end up with color shifts.
 Those issues become particularly pronounced as you get up to the top end of the ISO settings.
 Those are often in what’s known as an “extended” range, where software takes over from the native limits of the sensor hardware to push things that bit further.
-These extended numbers can make for good marketing copy, but it’s not always clear how useful they really are.
+These extended numbers can make for good marketing copy, but it’s not always clear how useful they are.

 The question then becomes: how steep is the cost?
 Do the downsides become too much to make shooting at the high ISO settings worth the reductions in image quality?
 The answer varies camera to camera; some cameras have much better high-ISO performance than others.
 The answer can also vary shot to shot and is an entirely subjective judgment from photographer to photographer.
 You might be more willing to overlook noise and color shifts in an urban street scene at night than you would with a portrait session at dusk, for example.
 One photographer might tolerate quite a lot of image noise, while another (or a stock agency) will reject any visible noise.

-The Fujifilm X-T2 has a native ISO range from 200 through 12800, but when you’re shooting still images it also has some extended options at the high end of 25600 and 51200.
+The Fujifilm X-T2 has a native ISO range from 200 through 12800, but when you’re shooting still images, it also has some extended options at the high end of 25600 and 51200.
 I’ve previously posted some sample images shot throughout the X-T2’s ISO range, but here I’m focusing only on the top end, from 6400 up to 51200.
 I’m sharing them here in case someone else is interested to see some real-world examples of the X-T2’s high-ISO performance.

 I shot these all in RAW.
 Other settings were image size (L / 3:2), grain effect (off), film simulation (Provia/Standard), dynamic range (100), white balance (auto), colorspace (AdobeRGB), and processing options such as shadow town, color, sharpness, and noise reduction all at 0.
 Normally, I’d do some processing in Lightroom, but the versions you can see embedded in the page here are essentially untouched.
 If you’d like a closer look, there are two options.
 You can click on each image to open a full-size JPG version.
 You can also use the link in each caption to download the original RAW (.arf) file (be warned that they’re approx. 50 MB each).